(Last updated: January 25, 2014)

-This document describes the steps to install and configure various Java software used in COP-2805.
+This document describes the steps to install and configure the various Java development tools used in COP-2805.
 Please note that many of the install locations and settings are my personal preferences, and that installing to different locations and using different environment variable settings is certainly acceptable; whatever works best for you.
-Note the setup describe here conforms to Oracle (formerly Sun) recommendations for JDK and JRE setup.
+Note the setup described here conforms to Oracle (formerly Sun) recommendations for the JDK and JRE setup.

 One of my personal preferences is to install tools into directories without version numbers.
 Then if I update some tool and put the new version into the same location, I don't have to update any environment variables or reconfigure any IDE to know about the new locations.

 The order you download and install tools may not matter much, but I like to install and configure the environment variables for some tools before installing IDEs or the Glassfish Java EE server.
 (There is a chance those installers will locate the tools and configure themselves to use those locations, rather than install a separate version.)

 Note that these directions are tested on Windows 7.
 If you wish any additional help, don't hesitate to ask!

 C:\Java(which is where we will install the JDK),